zweily/copilot-api/README.md

 This proxy can be used to power [Claude Code](https://docs.anthropic.com/en/claude-code), an experimental conversational AI assistant for developers from Anthropic.

+There are two ways to configure Claude Code to use this proxy:

+### Interactive Setup with `--claude-code` flag

 To get started, run the `start` command with the `--claude-code` flag:

 ```sh